Charles Woodson: Junior season

-In his junior season in 1997, Woodson became the third Michigan player to win the Heisman Trophy, joining Tom Harmon (1940) and Desmond Howard (1991).
+In 1997, Woodson became the third Michigan player in program history to win the Heisman Trophy, joining Tom Harmon (1940) and Desmond Howard (1991).
 Woodson received 282 more voting points than runner-up Peyton Manning of Tennessee.
-He was the first and is still the only primarily defensive player to win the prestigious award.
+He was the first primarily defensive player to win the prestigious award, with the only other defensive winner being two-way player Travis Hunter in 2024.
 Woodson led the Michigan Wolverines to an undefeated season and a share of the national championship in the same year.
-He won the Bronko Nagurski Trophy as the best defensive college player.
-He was named to the All-Big Ten First-team for the third year and was recognized as a consensus first-team All-American.
-It was his second year winning the Chevrolet Defensive Player of the Year award and Big Ten Defensive Player of the Year.
-Woodson won the Jim Thorpe Award, an award which he was nominated for the previous year.
+He also won the Bronko Nagurski Trophy, as the best defensive college player, as well as winning the Chevrolet Defensive Player of the Year award for a second consecutive season.
+Woodson was named to the All-Big Ten first-team for a third consecutive season, and was recognized as a unanimous first-team All-American.
+He also won the Big Ten Defensive Player of the Year, Big Ten Most Valuable Player and the Big Ten Male Athlete of the Year, amongst others.

-Throughout college, Woodson was known for big plays in big moments of a game.
-As a freshman, he had two interceptions in a victory against the #2-ranked Ohio State Buckeyes.
+Woodson finished his three-year collegiate career with 18 interceptions, currently second all-time in University of Michigan football history.
+Throughout college, Woodson was known for big plays, in big moments of games.
+As a freshman, he had two interceptions in a victory against the No. 2 ranked Ohio State Buckeyes.
 During his Heisman-winning junior year, he made an acrobatic one-handed sideline interception against the Michigan State Spartans.
 Woodson had two interceptions in the game.
-In a game against Ohio State, he returned a punt for a touchdown, made an interception in the end-zone, and had a 37-yard reception that led to Michigan's only offensive touchdown of the game.
-Woodson later stated that he tried to do Howard’s famous “pose” after scoring the touchdown, but failed after his teammates mobbed him in the end zone.
+In a game against Ohio State, he returned a punt for a touchdown, made an interception in the end-zone, and had a 37-yard reception on Michigan's only offensive touchdown scoring drive of the game.
+Woodson later stated that he tried to do Desmond Howard's famous "pose" after scoring the touchdown, but failed after his teammates mobbed him in the end zone.
 The win over the Buckeyes lifted Michigan to the Rose Bowl.
-Michigan played the Washington State Cougars in the Rose Bowl.
-Woodson recorded another end-zone interception in the game, helping Michigan defeat the Cougars and win a share of the 1997 national championship.
+Michigan played the Washington State Cougars in the Rose Bowl, where Woodson recorded another end-zone interception, helping Michigan defeat the Cougars and win a share of the 1997 national championship.

-Woodson finished his college career with 16 interceptions and 30 passes defended.

-On December 12, 2014, the Big Ten Network included Woodson on "The Mount Rushmore of Michigan Football", as chosen by online fan voting.
-Woodson was joined in the honor by Tom Harmon, Desmond Howard, and Anthony Carter.
-Of the honor, Woodson told BTN Live host Mike Hall, "It's really a big deal.
-To be one of the four people to be picked, that's a really big honor and I'm appreciative of it."